SouthGreenPlatform/VcfHunter/README.md

 	 searched in both vcf files.
     --vcf2: (optional if --comp2 filled) A second vcf file.
     --comp2:(optional if --vcf2 filled) Second accession to compare.
-    If 2 vcf and 2 names are passed, comp1 will be searched in vcf and comp2 will be searched in vcf2.\
+    If 2 vcf and 2 names are passed, comp1 will be searched in vcf and comp2 will be searched in vcf2.

+*Outputs:* Print to standard output statistics on the comparison.

--   **ADD\_REF:** Add a haploid accession corresponding to the reference to the vcf called ref\_silico\_call.\
+-   **ADD\_REF:** Add a haploid accession corresponding to the reference to the vcf called ref\_silico\_call.

 *Options:*